RayCzajaJr/Scallops-SAV/README.md

-Data files for a project with Steve Tettelbach (and others) regarding relationships between scallop processes and SAV availability.
-This work has yet to be accepted for publication.
+Data files and R script for Tettelbach et al 2025 (Ecopshere).
+Data files and code are organized by hypotheses (HX) or figures (FY).
+Output folder is temporarily empty as current figures are too large.